lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Yarrow, multi-hued cultivar (Achillea millefolium) - only available in 1-2 quart pots for $10

 ### Native annuals
-- American black nightshade (Solanum ptycanthum or americanum or whatever they're calling it these days!) - $4 for a pint pot with 1-3 plants (depending on individual seedling size)  🆕
+- American black nightshade (Solanum ptycanthum or S. americanum or S. emulans or whatever they're calling it these days!) - $4 for a pint pot with 1-3 plants (depending on individual seedling size)  🆕
 - [Partridge pea](/info-sheets/cha-fas/) - Chamaecrista fasciculata - $7 for 2 plants in a quart pot.

 ### "Zoigls" - $3 pint or 2 for $5